Vontei/notes/week05/05_lectures/js-oop-intro/README.md

 - Encapsulation (creation)
 - Inheritence (reuse)

-## Tutorial - part 1
+## Constructor Function

-Scaffold out a new project from the generator and follow along with the examples...
+> Scaffold out a new project from the generator and follow along with the examples...

-### Constructor Function

 Let's start by creating our first Class.